Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_k26/Ubuntu/README.md

 cp ${PATH_TO_K26_PRJ}/ubuntu_material/shell.json accelize-k26-drmdemo/accelize-k26-drmdemo-firmware/.
 ```

 ## 2.3.
-Generate Debian Package from the assets folder
+Generate Debian Packages

-You can find numerous online documentation and tutorial on how to build a debian packages.
+You can find numerous online documentation and tutorial on how to build a debian package.

+The control file contains mandatory metadata (i.e. Package, Vendor, Version and Architecture).
+Those fields will be compared to the name you give to your package when you will upload it to the Kria Store Package Repository.

+Be sure to set the name of your package according to those fields and the debian package naming convention described on the package upload page of your Accelize portal (cf. 2.4 Upload Debian package on the Kria Store Package Repository).

+**Note: The name of the root directory of your package files will be used by the tool to set the package name.**

+Furthermore, for your package to be compliant with the Kria Store Repository you need to add a md5sum summary file in your package.
+To do so, we use the tools MD5SUM (available with the command `sudo apt install md5sum`)

 Here we'll create the most basic packages, using files from "ubuntu_material" folder.
-For your package to be compliant with the package feed you need to add a MD5SUM summary file in your package.
-To do so, we use the tools MD5SUM (availbale with the command '''sudo apt install md5sum''')

 2 debian packages will be created for a Kria application.
 One for the bitstream firmware and one for the software application.